Bjorn99/BaseBud/README.md

    ```

 3. There is another way.
 You can just download the python script from the repo instead of cloning the whole repo.
-After downloading the python script, follow installation steps `1 and 2`.
+After downloading the python script, `cd` into the directory you have downloaded the script file to and follow installation step `2`.

 ## Usage